 The number of work experience placements fluctuates year on year.
-In 2015/16 we provided work experience placements for two local secondary school students down from nine in the previous reporting period.
+In 2015/16 we provided work experience placements for two local secondary school students, down from nine in 2014/15.
 Students are provided with the opportunity to get practical workplace experience, building skills and knowledge to assist them to their further studies and career choices.
-Students gain valuable industry experience in a friendly and supportive team environment and learn more about employment opportunities at Council and local government.
+Students gain valuable industry experience in a friendly and supportive team environment and learn more about employment opportunities at Council and in local government.